greendot78/6m-software-1.4-scrum/lesson.md

 Choose 3 among the following Agile Methodologies and research how each is conducted:
 - Extreme Programming (XP)
+XP is an Agile methodology that aims to produce higher quality software, and higher quality of life for the development team.
+XP is characterized by:
+**The Planning Game**: Quick determination of the scope of the next release by combining business priorities and technical estimates.
+**Small Releases**: Put a simple system into production quickly, then release new versions on a very short cycle.
+**System Metaphor**: Each project has an organizing metaphor, which provides an easy to remember naming convention.
+**Pair Programming**: All code is written with two programmers at one machine.

 - Scrum
 - Crystal
+Crystal is a family of Agile methodologies that focuses on people, interactions, community, skills, talents, and communications.
+It's characterized by several unique features:
+**Cocktail Naming**: Crystal methods are named using colors to signify the 'weight' or 'hardness' of the method.
+For example, Crystal Clear, Crystal Yellow, Crystal Orange, and Crystal Red.
+**Frequent Delivery**: The primary measure of progress is frequent delivery of usable code to users.
+**Reflective Improvement**: Teams regularly reflect on how to become more effective, then tunes and adjusts its behavior accordingly.
+**Osmotic Communication**: Information is absorbed by team members through overhearing what others are doing.

 - Dynamic Systems Development Method (DSDM)
+DSDM is an Agile method that focuses on the full project lifecycle.
+DSDM mandates that the project stakeholders actively participate to ensure the correct solution is delivered.
+It's characterized by:
+1. **MoSCoW Prioritization**: Requirements are categorized as Must have, Should have, Could have, and Won't have.
+2. **Timeboxing**: The project is divided into stages and each stage is timeboxed.
+3. **Prototyping**: Prototypes are created to get early feedback from users.

 - Lean Development
+Lean Development is an Agile methodology that focuses on the creation of value for the end customer and the elimination of wasteful practices.
+It's characterized by:
+1. **Eliminate Waste**: Anything that does not create value for the customer is considered waste.
+2. **Build Quality In**: Quality is improved by building it into products from the beginning, rather than through inspection at the end.
+3. **Create Knowledge**: Lean development is a learning process that aims to create new knowledge as it progresses.
+4. **Defer Commitment**: Decisions are delayed as long as possible to gather the maximum amount of information and make the best decisions.

 - Feature-Driven Development (FDD)
 FDD is an iterative and incremental software development process that follows these steps:
 1. **Develop an Overall Model**: A high-level walk through of the scope of the system is conducted to identify the key areas.